Bus Accident Lawyers in Springfield, IL

 - The bus company has a duty to ensure all buses are properly maintained and safe for passengers.

-- Credentials of the driver are important, as is driver training.
-The bus company must verify these skillsets.
+- The credentials of the driver are important, as is driver training.
+The bus company must verify these skill sets

 - The bus company is responsible for ensuring the driver is well-rested, is not engaging in distracted driving behaviors, and is not impaired.

 - In some cases, a bus accident could be caused by a dangerous road or defective bus part.
 This could trigger a claim against those who designed or maintained the road, or a product liability claim against a part manufacturer.

 Your experienced bus accident lawyer in Springfield, Illinois from the Noll Law Office can help you obtain the necessary investigative documents to determine who is liable for your injuries, and assist you in filing claims to cover the often overwhelming medical debt, lost wages, and other damages.